 LMS provides several services to support families, community members, and students, encouraging healthy family relationships.
-Some of these services include Minnow Camps for incoming 6th graders and their parents, Scott and White Wellness and Sexual Health, and bullying presentations by LMS counselors and the LMS School Resource Officer.
+These services include Minnow Camps for incoming 6th graders and their parents, Scott and White Wellness and Sexual Health, and bullying presentations by LMS counselors and the LMS School Resource Officer.